AVGVSTVS96/avgvstvs96/README.md

 I have a passion for programming and web development, alongside a wide range of interests and hobbies including 3D printing/design, drone building/flying, photography, cars and racing, sim racing, and gaming.
 I'm also an avid student of history, philosophy, and political science.

 ### 🔭 **What I'm working on**
 I'm currently building [`react-shiki`](https://github.com/AVGVSTVS96/react-shiki/) a Shiki based syntax highlighter for React.
-My goal is .
+It's goal is to serve as a more modern and performant [`react-syntax-highlighter`](https://github.com/react-syntax-highlighter/react-syntax-highlighter) replacement, with a similar component API and an emphasis on performance.

 ### 🖥️ **What I've built**
 My first project as I started to learn how to program was [`flaskGPT`](https://github.com/AVGVSTVS96/flaskGPT/), an OpenAI GPT3.5/4 chat bot with features like streaming, system message customization, markdown, and syntax highlighting.
 I then converted it to [`FastGPT`](https://github.com/AVGVSTVS96/fastGPT/), and experimented with a [React version](https://github.com/AVGVSTVS96/reactGPT/).